genexus-books/Saia/docs/Backoffice.md

 7. Click on the "Invite Member" to send the invitation.

-An invitation email to the specified user will be sent, to join the project.
+An invitation email to the specified user will be sent to join the project.
 Once the invited user accepts the invitation, they will gain access to the project.

 Note: Make sure to provide the correct email address of the user you want to invite.